zigmoi/ketchup-core/docs/tenant_module.md

 # DB Model

-1. For an app to be depoyed these are the mandatory information
+1. For an app to be deployed these are the mandatory information
 ```
 Tenant > Project > Kubernetes Cluster ID > Kubernetes Cluster Namespace
 ```